ScotianOG/Soless-System-Docs/Get Ready for Geurilla Minting.md

 Performance-wise, our system processes up to 300 viral checks per day, targeting 20 high-quality NFT mints daily.
 The update cycle runs every 15 minutes, with notifications reaching creators in under 2 minutes.
 We continuously monitor detection accuracy, claim conversion rates, and upgrade frequency to optimize system performance.

 This comprehensive infrastructure enables SOLspace to automatically preserve viral content while maintaining scalability, efficiency, and an excellent user experience.
 By handling high volumes of data while providing immediate value to creators, we've created a unique platform positioned for rapid adoption in the evolving social media landscape.

-Would you like me to:
-1. Expand on specific technical implementations?
-2. Add case studies of successful mints?
-3. Include more details about the upgradeable NFT structure?
-4. Develop a section on future technical enhancements?